JonWil91/milestone-4/README.md

 **Profile**
 1. As a registered user I want information from my order to be saved and viewable
-2. As a registered user I want to be able to update my delivery information
+2. As a registered user I want to be able to update my delivery information on my Profile page
+3. As a registered user I want to be able to update my delivery information on the Checkout page

 **Pagination**
 1. As a visitor I would like to be able to view content split into separate pages to reduce loading times